iM7d4/EDA-Mental-Health-Survey/README.md

 ### Interpretations

-1. Majority of the people are unwilling to talk about their mental in the work environment.
+1. Majority of the people are unwilling to talk about their mental health in the work environment.
-2. Majority of the companies don't even have mental health resources available.
+2. Majority of the companies don't even have mental health resources available in the work environment.
 3. Women are less likely to talk about their mental health issues.
 This might be resulting as tech might be considered as a male-dominent industry.
 4. Average willingness score goes up as more resources are avaiable in the company.